vejalingo/React-ReactNative-Design-Patterns/styling-pattern/readme.md

 export const SayName = name => <Text style={{ color: "red", fontSize: 20 }}>Hello World, My name is: {name}</Text>
 ```

-> Array of styles
+> Array of styles:

 ```jsx
 export const SayName = name => <Text style={[customStyles, { color: "red", fontSize: 20 }]}>Hello World, My name is: {name}</Text>
 ```

-As a component grows in complexity, it is often cleaner to use [StyleSheet.create](#stylesheet-component) to define several styles in one place
+As a component grows in complexity, it is often a cleaner to use [StyleSheet.create](#stylesheet-component) to define several styles in one place

 ### Stylesheet Component

-A StyleSheet is an abstraction similar to CSS StyleSheets
+A StyleSheet is an abstraction similar to CSS StyleSheets:

 ```jsx
 const SayName = name => (